Updated July 31, 2020.

 As a way to support those who are providing essential services, One Medical is offering free access to our virtual care platform, and will conduct prioritized COVID-19 testing for those who need it.
 We’ve created a special email to quickly and efficiently set up any essential worker with concerns about COVID-19 with a One Medical membership.
 When they contact us at email@example.com, our team will walk them through getting enrolled for a complimentary 30 day membership.

-After registering, essential workers can then use our virtual care services, including the Covid-19 symptoms assessment tool to help our medical team develop the appropriate care plan for you.
-After a virtual consult, essential workers recommended by a provider for testing will be prioritized in the testing schedule.
-The U.S. Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency has defined categories of essential work during Covid-19.
+After registering, essential workers can then use our virtual care services and book testing appointments via the One Medical app.
+The U.S. Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency has defined categories of essential work during COVID-19.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, Portland, the San Francisco Bay Area, Seattle, and Washington, DC.

 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.
 The One Medical Group entities and 1Life Healthcare, Inc. make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.